fede183/notes/NotesAWS.md

 The third configuration that you can set in an Auto Scaling group is the maximum capacity.
 For example, you might configure the Auto Scaling group to scale out in response to increased demand, but only to a maximum of four Amazon EC2 instances.

 # Elastic Load Balancing

 Elastic Load Balancing is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.

 # Messaging and Queuing

 ## Amazon Simple Notification Service (Amazon SNS)

-Amazon Simple Notification Service (Amazon SNS) is a publish/subscribe service.
+Publish/Subscribe service.
 Using Amazon SNS topics, a publisher publishes messages to subscribers.
 This is similar to the coffee shop; the cashier provides coffee orders to the barista who makes the drinks.

 ## Amazon Simple Queue Service (Amazon SQS)

-Amazon Simple Queue Service (Amazon SQS) is a message queuing service.
+Message queuing service.

 Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.

 # Serverless computing

 The term serverless means that your code runs on servers, but you do not need to provision or manage these servers.

 # AWS Lambda

-AWS Lambda(opens in a new tab) is a service that lets you run code without needing to provision or manage servers.
+Service that lets you run code without needing to provision or manage servers.

 While using AWS Lambda, you pay only for the compute time that you consume.
 Charges apply only when your code is running.
 You can also run code for virtually any type of application or backend service, all with zero administration.

 # Containers

 Containers provide you with a standard way to package your application's code and dependencies into a single object.
 You can also use containers for processes and workflows in which there are essential requirements for security, reliability, and scalability.

 # Amazon Elastic Container Service (Amazon ECS)

-Amazon Elastic Container Service (Amazon ECS)(opens in a new tab) is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
+Highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.

 # Amazon Elastic Kubernetes Service (Amazon EKS)

-Amazon Elastic Kubernetes Service (Amazon EKS)(opens in a new tab) is a fully managed service that you can use to run Kubernetes on AWS.
+Fully managed service that you can use to run Kubernetes on AWS.

 # AWS Fargate

-AWS Fargate(opens in a new tab) is a serverless compute engine for containers.
+Serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.

 When using AWS Fargate, you do not need to provision or manage servers.
 AWS Fargate manages your server infrastructure for you.
 You can focus more on innovating and developing your applications, and you pay only for the resources that are required to run your containers.

 # Compute in the cloud

 ## Region

 - Compliance with data governance and legal requirements
 - Proximity to your customers
 - Available services within a region
 - Pricing

 ## Availability Zones

 Is a single data center or a group of data centers within a Region.
 A Region has three or more AZ.

 ## Edge locations

-An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.
+Site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.

  ## AWS management console

-The AWS Management Console is a web-based interface for accessing and managing AWS services.
+Web-based interface for accessing and managing AWS services.

 ## AWS command line interface

 To save time when making API requests, you can use the AWS Command Line Interface (AWS CLI).

 ## SDK

 Another option for accessing and managing AWS services is the software development kits (SDKs).

 ## AWS Elastic Beanstalk

 With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

 - Adjust capacity